eaahome/puppet-elasticsearch/README.md

 Setting `proxy_url` to a location will enable download using the provided proxy server.
-This parameter is also used by `elasticsearch::plugin`.
+This parameter is also used by `elasticsearch6::plugin`.
 Setting the port in the `proxy_url` is mandatory.
 `proxy_url` defaults to `undef` (proxy disabled).